linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 Partly to overcome the effects of rising interest rates and disintermediation on the DIs, Congress passed regulations that expanded depository institutions' deposit-taking and asset investment powers.
 For many DIs, the new powers created safer and more diversified institutions.
 For a small but significant group whose earnings and shareholders' capital were being eroded in traditional lines of business, however, it meant the opportunity to take more risks in an attempt to return to profitability.
 As discussed below, this risk-taking or moral hazard behavior was accentuated by the policies of depository institution insurers.
 They chose not to close capital-depleted, economically insolvent DIs (a policy of regulator forbearance) and to maintain deposit insurance premium assessments independent of the risk of the institution.
 As a result, beginning in 1980, the number of bank failures increased, with more than 1,170 from 1980 to 1990 (peaking at 205 in 1989).
 This number of failures was actually higher than that in the entire 1934-1979 period.
 Moreover, the costs of each of these failures were often larger than those of the mainly small bank failures that occurred in the 1934-1979 period.
 As the number and costs of these failures mounted in the 1980s, the FDIC fund was rapidly drained.
 In response to this crisis, Congress passed the FDIC Improvement Act (FDICIA) in December 1991 to restructure the bank insurance fund and to prevent its potential insolvency.

-Figure 13-3 Number of Failed Banks by Year, 1934-2019
+**Figure 13-3: Number of Failed Banks by Year, 1934-2019**

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/2a73e0e4d37c55330e9b3fac9f4c342cd1d56a64557ac8b6cb58341ceb924a58.jpg)

-Sources: FDIC annual reports and Statistics on Banking, www.fdic.gov
+*Sources: FDIC annual reports and Statistics on Banking, www.fdic.gov*

 After 1991 there was a dramatic turnaround in the fund's finances and a drop in DI failures—partially in response to record profit levels in DIs.
 Specifically, in 2007 there were 3 DI failures; in 2005 and 2006 there were no DI failures.
 As of March 2008, the FDIC's Depositors Insurance Fund (DIF) had reserves of  \$52.8 billion.
 However, the financial market crisis hit the banking industry very badly.
 In 2008, 26 DIs failed (at a cost to the FDIC of\$ 15.7 billion), in 2009 an additional 140 failures occurred (at a cost of over \$36.4 billion), in 2010, 157 failures occurred (at a cost of \$22.4 billion), and in 2011, 92 failures occurred (at a cost of \$7.2 billion).
 Thus, during the worst of the financial crisis (2008-2011), 414 DIs failed at a total cost to the FDIC of  \$81.7 billion.
 By September 2009, the FDIC's DIF reserves had fallen to$ -8.2 billion, less than zero for only the second time since its founding in 1933.
 The deficit peaked in the first quarter of 2010 at -\$20.86 billion.
 However, unlike the near bankruptcy of the FDIC in 1991, the negative balance in the FDIC's DI insurance fund did not result in talk of the insurer's possible failure.
 Rather, the FDIC and the federal government took several steps to ensure the fund would have sufficient resources to deal with any and all DI failures.
 To address the falling balance in the fund, the FDIC levied one special assessment in early 2009 and a second in the fall of 2009, in addition to raising the rates banks were charged for deposit insurance (see below).
 Further, the agency took the unprecedented step of requiring banks to prepay  \$45 billion of insurance premiums by the end of 2009.
 The premiums covered the fourth quarter of 2009 and all of 2010 through 2012.
 Finally, the FDIC was given approval to tap\$ 500 billion in additional funding from the Treasury Department through the end of 2010.
 The actions of regulators (and the end of the crisis) proved successful as only 92 banks failed in 2011 (costing \$6.89 billion) and 51 banks in 2012 (at a cost of \$2.78 billion).
 From 2013 to 2019, the number of bank failures continued to drop, reaching a low of zero failures in 2018 and only four in 2019.
 Further, FDIC reserves became positive ( \$3.9 billion) in the first quarter of 2011 and rose to\$ 110.3 billion by December 31, 2019.

-# The Denise of the Federal Savings and Loan
+# The Demise of the Federal Savings and Loan

 # Insurance Corporation (FSLIC)

 The Federal Savings and Loan Insurance Corporation (FSLIC) insured the deposits of savings institutions from 1934 to 1989.
 Like the FDIC, this insurance fund was in relatively good shape until the end of the 1970s.
 Beginning in 1980, its resources began to be depleted as more and more savings institutions failed.
 Between 1980 and 1988, 581 savings institutions failed at an estimated cost of 42.3 billion.
 By 1989, the FSLIC fund had been depleted and the present value of its liabilities exceeded that of its assets.
 Lacking the resources to close or resolve failing savings institutions, the FSLIC followed a policy of forbearance (or leniency) toward remaining weak and failing savings institutions.
 This meant that it allowed many badly run savings institutions to stay open and continue to accumulate losses.
 In August 1989, Congress passed the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA), largely in response to the deepening crisis in the savings institution industry and the growing insolvency of the FSLIC.
 This act restructured the savings association fund and transferred its management to the FDIC.
 At that time, the FSLIC ceased to exist.
 At the same time, the restructured savings association insurance fund was renamed the Savings Association Insurance Fund (SAIF) and the restructured bank insurance fund was renamed the Bank Insurance Fund (BIF).
 (In March 2006, the FDIC merged the BIF and the SAIF to form the Depositors Insurance Fund [DIF].
 Currently, the FDIC manages the DIF, which provides deposit insurance for both commercial banks and savings institutions.)
 See Figure 13-4 for the organizational structure of the FDIC and the number of commercial banks and savings institutions insured by the DIF.

-Figure 13-4 The Structure of the FDIC-DIF in 2019
+**Figure 13-4: The Structure of the FDIC-DIF in 2019**

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/78b500ce4449ddd5c32cb451406ab7e20a6f7768e21f59dafd60691f87ed55d0.jpg)

-Source: FDIC, Quarterly Banking Profile, December 2019, www.fdic.gov
+*Source: FDIC, Quarterly Banking Profile, December 2019, www.fdic.gov*

 # Reform of Deposit Insurance